crytic/building-secure-contracts/CONTRIBUTING.md

 npm install
 ```

-To run the formatter, use:
+To use the formatter, run:

 ```bash
 npm run format
 ```

-To run the linters, use:
+To use the linters, run:

 ```bash
 npm run lint
 ```

-To run the individual linters, use:
+To use individual linters, run:

 - `npm run lint:format` to check the formatting
-- `npm run lint:links` to check for invalid links in markdown files
+- `npm run lint:links` to verify the validity of links in markdown files

-## Create the book
+## Creating the Book

-We use `mdbook` to generate [secure-contracts.com](https://secure-contracts.com/).
+We utilize `mdbook` to generate [secure-contracts.com](https://secure-contracts.com/).

 To run it locally: